What role does sodium play in heart health and how can I manage my intake?

 Beware of certain beverages that can contribute to excessive sodium intake.
 Some sports drinks, flavoured waters, and even certain bottled juices may contain added sodium.
 Opt for water as your primary hydration source and read labels to choose low-sodium options if you’re looking for variety.
 Always drink water whilst participating in the Cardiac Lauren exercise videos.

-Sodium heart - cardiac lauren
+Sodium heart - Cardiac Lauren

 Extra Information on Sodium